fletch3555/3181-training-program/docs/manufacturing/index.md

 # Manufacturing & Machining Training

-This module provides comprehensive training in manufacturing and machining processes for FRC team members.
-Students will progress from basic shop safety and hand tools to advanced machining operations and manufacturing leadership.
+This module provides comprehensive training in manufacturing and machining operations for FRC team members.
+Students will progress from basic shop safety to advanced manufacturing leadership and process optimization.

 ## Module Overview